ktonal/axx/README.md

 # Audio eXperiment eXplorer

-Minimalistic SPA made with `React` to explore the outputs of audio generative models made with [`mimikit`](https://github.com/k-tonal/mimikit) and stored in [neptune.ai](https://neptune.ai).
+Small web application to explore the outputs of audio generative models made with [`mimikit`](https://github.com/ktonal/mimikit) and stored in [neptune.ai](https://neptune.ai).

-Visit a [live demo](https://k-tonal.github.io/axx) containing experiments made by the k-tonal group.
+Visit a [live demo](https://ktonal.github.io/axx) containing experiments made by ktonal.

-aXX is **still in early development!** But!
-There's still a couple of things you can do with it :
+Even though `aXX` is **still in early development!**, it does work and you can build and deploy the app to use it with your own data.
+See the next section for detailed instructions.

 ## Fork and Deploy

-You can fork this repository to your own github account and easily deploy a version of aXX displaying your data.
+You can fork this repository to your own github account and easily deploy a version of `aXX` displaying your data.

 To do this :